Explanatory notes 2022

-This relief will run for five years to 31 March 2022.
+This relief has been extended and will now run until 31 March 2023.
 Ratepayers will receive the relief until this date or until their bill reaches what it would have been without the relief scheme, whichever is first.

 We can give relief to ratepayers experiencing hardship in certain circumstances.

 Find out more about hardship relief and apply